b3-exmo/b3-exmo.github.io/docs/General Christianity ideas/Theology.md

 But what other implications does this idea of conditional love carry?

 >A new commandment I give unto you, That ye love one another; ==as I have loved you, that ye also love one another==.
->
->By this shall all men know that ye are my disciples, if ye have love one to another.

 [John 13:34-35](https://www.churchofjesuschrist.org/study/scriptures/nt/john/13?lang=eng&id=34-35#p34)